-Spoilers ahead for Loki Episode 1.
-As the premiere episode of Loki confirms, the Avengers’ time heist had unintended consequences we’re only beginning to understand.
+Spoilers ahead for Loki.
+As the premiere episode of Loki confirmed, the Avengers’ time heist had unintended consequences we’re only beginning to understand.
 Most notably so far, it brought Loki to the Time Variance Authority (TVA), a mysterious organization that keeps tabs on time at the behest of the Time-Keepers.
-Though the God of Mischief is pretty skeptical of their power or importance — he fondly refers to them as “space lizards” for now — the Time-Keepers actually have a long-running history in the Marvel comics, and their inclusion in Loki might just be setting up the MCU’s next major, Thanos-level (or greater) conflict.
+Though the God of Mischief is pretty skeptical of their power or importance — he fondly referred to them as “space lizards” — the Time-Keepers actually have a long-running history in the Marvel comics, and their inclusion in Loki might just be setting up the MCU’s next major, Thanos-level (or greater) conflict.
 Sure, that might seem like a tall order for a six-episode season — but as head writer Michael Waldron told Total Film, “our aim with the Loki series was for it to have wide-reaching ramifications across the MCU moving forward.”
 So really, any and every hint could be taken as serious foreshadowing.

 Here is everything we know so far about the mysterious Time-Keepers, their role in Loki, and how they might play into future films.

 Loki learns about the Time-Keepers as the viewers do — via delightful mid-century modern animation narrated by none other than the extremely suspicious clock Miss Minutes.
 Following a “multiversal war” in which “countless unique timelines battled each other for supremacy,” she explains, the “all-knowing Time-Keepers emerged, bringing peace by reorganizing the multiverse into a single timeline, the Sacred Timeline.”
 Per Screen Rant, the three Time-Keepers were created at “the literal end of time.”